Dave Navarro

 David Michael Navarro (born June 7, 1967) is an American guitarist.
-He is best known as a member of the rock band Jane's Addiction, with whom he has recorded four studio albums.
-Between 1993 and 1998, Navarro was the guitarist of the Red Hot Chili Peppers, recording one studio album, One Hot Minute (1995), before departing.
-He has also released one solo album, Trust No One (2001).
+He is best known as a member of the rock band Jane's Addiction, appearing on all four studio albums.
+Between 1993 and 1998 during their first breakup, Navarro was the guitarist of Red Hot Chili Peppers, recording one studio album, One Hot Minute (1995), before departing.
+He has also released one solo album to date, Trust No One (2001).
 Navarro has also been a member of Jane's Addiction-related bands Deconstruction and the Panic Channel.

 AllMusic's Greg Prato described Navarro as "one of alternative rock's first true guitar heroes", with an eclectic playing style that merges heavy metal, psychedelia, and modern rock.

-"He's one of the last great guitarists," said Henry Rollins, former Black Flag singer, who saw him playing with Jane's Addiction.
+"He's one of the last great guitarists," said former Black Flag singer Henry Rollins.

-Navarro was also the host and one of the judges on Ink Master, an American tattoo competition reality series that aired on Paramount Network (formerly called Spike) from 2012 to 2020.
+Navarro also was a host and judge on Ink Master, an American tattoo competition reality series that aired on Paramount Network (formerly called Spike) from 2012 to 2020 and Paramount+ since 2022.
+He departed the show in 2022 after its 14th season.